thomasloven/pyplejd/README.md

 Received when WMS-01 detects motion.
 Motion events are rate limited to about every 25-35 seconds.

 The command is followed by eight bytes of data.
 I think the last two may be related to light level, but my experiments are inconclusive.
-The other's may or may not have something to do with battery voltage, maybe...
+The others may or may not have something to do with battery voltage, maybe...

 ## Buttons